cherub-i/jira-ticket-copier/readme.md

 Once you have the script installed in Tampermonkey, you can go to the editor-view for that script.
 At the top of the code you will find a block named "configuration".
 That's where you can do a bit of customization to your needs.

 ## Version History

+### 0.5
+* fixed bug: no summary found for issue board view as list
+* split up detection for "issue-board/card" into "issue-board/card-view" and "issue-board/list-view"

 ### 0.4
 * fixed bug: menu was generated indefinitely often - when just one is enough
 * fixed bug: on Firefox, menu text was picked up by JIRA comment fields

 ### 0.3
 * fixed bug: individual configuration was not possible